 - Terns just being terns: Terns flying, nesting, preening, sleeping, interacting with chicks, etc.

 Photos taken with any type of camera are welcome.
 As they say, “The best camera is the one you have with you.”
 And sometimes the camera in our pocket is the only one we have when we see the terns doing something interesting.
 Don’t feel as though your photos aren’t worthy of submission because you didn’t use a big camera with a huge lens.
 If you like the photo you took with your cell phone we want to give you a chance to share it with others!

 Some tern behaviors are best captured in video and so there will also be a category for short videos of terns.
 It’s requested that you keep videos to a maximum of 60 seconds in length.

-Thanks in advance for your participation in the 4th Annual Manu o Ku Festival's digital photo exhibit.
+Thanks in advance for your participation in the first ever Manu o Ku Virtual Festival's digital photo exhibit!